The Disability Staff Network is made up of a number of staff who want to improve the experience of disabled staff at the University.

 The network aims to ensure that people with disabilities have a positive experience at St Mary's, from the point of applying for a job, to progression within the organisation.
 The network will do this through supporting delivery of the People Strategy aims, raising awareness of disability through events, influencing policy and strategy that impact disabled staff, and drawing on best practice advice and guidance.

 We welcome all staff to our network.
 Please contact Disabilitynetwork@stmarys.ac.uk if you would like to join the network.

-The Sunflower Scheme to support staff and students with Hidden Disabilities launched in March 2021.
+The Sunflower Scheme to support staff and students with hidden disabilities was launched in March 2021.
 This scheme allows people to discreetly signal that they may need support due to a hidden disability.
-If you see someone you are working with or supporting is wearing a Sunflower lanyard you can support the person by asking if they need any adjustments or help, but do not ask them what their disability is.
+If you see someone you are working with or supporting is wearing a Sunflower lanyard, you can support the person by asking if they need any adjustments or help, but do not ask them what their disability is.
 You can find out more about the Sunflower Scheme on Moodle.

 Tailored resources and information

 A collection of resources for accessing support for specific disabilities, or supporting staff who have a specific disability.
 We will be expanding this section over time.
 If you have any ideas please let us know!

 Israel is a late diagnosed Autistic who studied Psychology at St Mary's, and then went on to start a career in the non-for-profit sector.
 In 2019 he earned a promotion to lead trainer with the Treat Me Right! project.
 Since then, he's trained over 450 people all from an #ActuallyAutistic perspective.
 Israel is very passionate about new technologies and Neurodiversity.
 Israel spoke to St Mary's about his experience in Higher Education as a Neurodiverse Autistic.

 Documentary by comedian and TV presenter Alex Brooker.
 Alex examines his disability to acknowledge for the first time how much it has an impact on who he is.